thingsboard/thingsboard-pe-k8s/README.md

 $ ./k8s-deploy-resources.sh
 `

-After a while when all resources will be successfully started you can open `http://{your-cluster-ip}` in your browser (for ex. `http://192.168.99.101`).
+If you have used minikube after a while when all resources will be successfully started you can open `http://{your-cluster-ip}` in your browser (for ex. `http://192.168.99.101`).
+You should see the ThingsBoard login page.

+If you have used aws installation you can open ThingsBoard web interface in your browser using dns name of the load balancer.

+You can see DNS name of the loadbalancer using command:

+`
+$ kubectl get ingress -oyaml
+`

+Or you can see this name on the AWS ELB page.

 You should see the ThingsBoard login page.

 Use the following default credentials: